learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 _Which one should you use?_

 - **If you want a battle-tested API gateway, Kong is still your best option.** It might not be shiniest, but the documentation is, and there’re plenty of resources online.
+It also has the most production mileage than any other gateway.
 - **If you need a flexible API gateway** that can play nicely with new and old infrastructure, you should have a look at **Gloo**.
-The ability to auto-discover APIs and transform requests is compelling
+The ability to auto-discover APIs and transform requests is compelling.
 - **If you want the simplicity of setting all the networking in your Services, you should consider Ambassador**.
 It has excellent tutorials and documentation to get started.
 Be aware of the YAML indentation as a free string.

 ## More options